Leonia High School: Athletics

 The Leonia High School Lions participate in the North Jersey Interscholastic Conference, which is comprised of small-enrollment schools in Bergen, Hudson, Morris and Passaic counties, and was created following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 Prior to the realignment that took effect in the fall of 2010, Leonia was a member of the Bergen County Scholastic League Olympic Division.
 With 505 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group II for most athletic competition purposes, which included schools with an enrollment of 486 to 758 students in that grade range.

 The school participates as the host school / lead agency for joint cooperative girls soccer, boys / girls swimming and wrestling teams with Palisades Park High School, while Palisades Park is the host school for a co-op football team.
 These co-op programs operate under agreements scheduled to expire at the end of the 2023–24 school year.

-The boys track team won the Group II spring track state championship in 1961.
+The boys track team won the Group II spring / outdoor track state championship in 1961.

-The 1967 boys basketball team used its height to its advantage and defeated Burlington Township High School by a score of 73-65 in the Group I tournament final to finish the season with a record of 20-4.
+The 1967 boys basketball team, led by longtime coach Lee Clark, used its height to its advantage and defeated Burlington Township High School by a score of 73-65 in the Group I tournament final to finish the season with a record of 20–4.
+The basketball court at the high school is named after Clark.

+Joel Raucci was a two-time state champion in wrestling during 1970–71 and 1971–72.
+The only person from the school ever to have won the championship twice, in 2020 he was named one by Northjersey.com as one of the greatest wrestlers in Northern New Jersey history.

 The girls tennis team won the Group I state championship in 2002 (defeating New Providence High School in the tournament final) and 2019 (vs. Glen Rock High School).
 The 2019 team used wins in all three singles matches to win the Group I finals against Glen Rock.

 Leonia football, which is a co-op program with Palisades Park High School, became the first cooperative program to have reached a finals game in state history when the team made the North Jersey II Group III state championship game in 2012, falling to Summit High School by a 30–0 final score.
 The team finished 9–3 which was the most wins in Leonia school history, and Head Coach David Schuman was awarded NJIC coach of the year and The Record ranked the team 12th in North Jersey.